GuylianGilsing/PHPValidation/README.md

 }
 ```

 It is recommended to create a simple function that wraps your custom validator.
-PHPValidation has a lot of built-in validators that are being wrapped in the following way:
+PHPValidation comes with some basic built-in validators that are being wrapped in the following way:

 ```php
 declare(strict_types=1);